omkarshelar/file-hosting-cli/README.md

 **CLI Code :** https://github.com/omkarshelar/file-hosting-cli (This Repo)

 Ephermal hosting for files.
 Upload files, get URL of the uploaded file.
-Share the URl with others!
+Share the URL with others!

 CLI application to automate file uploads.
 Can be used on the server or to automate file uploads using shell scripts.